kmcx31/2143-OOP-McNeil/Assignments/H01/README.md

 * Class: 2143 OOP

 **Abstraction**
--The process of hiding all but the relevant data about an object in order to reduce complexity and increase efficiency.
+- The process of hiding all but the relevant data about an object in order to reduce complexity and increase efficiency.

 **Attributes/Properties**